bgoonz/docs-collection/github/organizations/managing-saml-single-sign-on-for-your-organization/accessing-your-organization-if-your-identity-provider-is-unavailable.md

 ---
 title: Accessing your organization if your identity provider is unavailable
-intro: 'Organization administrators can sign into {% data variables.product.product_name %} even if their identity provider is unavailable by bypassing single sign-on and using their recovery codes.'
+intro: "Organization administrators can sign into {% data variables.product.product_name %} even if their identity provider is unavailable by bypassing single sign-on and using their recovery codes."
-product: '{% data reusables.gated-features.saml-sso %}'
+product: "{% data reusables.gated-features.saml-sso %}"
 redirect_from:
   - /articles/accessing-your-organization-if-your-identity-provider-is-unavailable
   - /github/setting-up-and-managing-organizations-and-teams/accessing-your-organization-if-your-identity-provider-is-unavailable
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Organizations
   - Teams